Our Camp

 Our Tents

-Built from fallen trees and locally sourced materials, our Camp is green to the core, powered by solar energy, reusing & recycling to the max, and - in honour of the nomadic culture we so admire - embracing our duty as stewards of the land.
+Built from fallen trees and locally sourced materials, our Camp is green to the core.
+Powered by solar energy, preserving water, and reusing & recycling to the max, we honour the nomadic culture we so admire, embracing our duty to all species as stewards of the land,

 Sleeps 1-2